nonwiz/nonwiz/README.md

 - Ninja-keys (Command + K) to load all the important pages
 - PageFind is now integrated with Ninja-keys allowing users to search static pages
+  - Search results are now assigned Hotkeys
+- Pinned posts are listed in Ninja-keys

 ## Getting started